Mateon Therapeutics Selects IQVIA for its Randomized, Controlled, Multi-Center Clinical Study to Test OT-101 as a Treatment for COVID-19 Patients

 Chris Giordano, President, IQVIA Biotech, stated: “The COVID-19 pandemic is the greatest health challenge this generation has faced.
 IQVIA Biotech is proud to collaborate with Mateon Therapeutics to develop a possible treatment for this virus.
 We are delighted to support Mateon Therapeutics with our technology platforms, unparalleled data, advanced analytics and unmatched domain expertise in clinical research to potentially develop a treatment that could be instrumental in treating patients with COVID-19.”

-For more information about the C001 study and how to get involved, visit the sponsored websites here at www.mateon.com and www.oncotelic.com.
+For more information and how to get involved about the C001 study, visit sponsor website here.

 About Mateon Therapeutics